starknebula/F-Zero-GX-RSPR-Generator/RSPR Types.md

 ------

-### Cup Matches
+### Cups
 Each round consists of a single cup, wherein the player whom completes it the fastest is the winner.
+The winner is determined by the fastest Single Segment Time.

-### Track Matches
+### Tracks
 Each round consists of one or multiple tracks, wherein the player whom completes them the fastest is the winner.
 Multiple track rounds are a best-of set.
 The winner is determined by the Results Screen time.

 ------

 ### Forfeit Matches
-The winner of a bracket picks any of the losing opponent's parts to add to his set of custom parts for possible use in later matches.
+The winner of a bracket inherits 1 of the losing opponent's parts to add to his set of custom parts for possible use in later matches.
 This play style suits Double-Elimination Tournaments⋆.

 ⋆ A base set is 1:1:1, any additional parts are the spare parts.